Nemesis (Icon Comics): Film

 The rights to make a Nemesis film were optioned by 20th Century Fox.
 Tony Scott was set to direct it before his death, in conjunction with his Scott Free production company.
 In 2010 Joe Carnahan was reportedly working on the screenplay for the film.
 Carnahan was confirmed as the director two years later, also as a writer of the script with his brother Matthew Carnahan.
-Later in December, Carnahan said via Twitter that he was indeed working on the screenplay for the film.
-Mark Millar has seen the script for Nemesis in Autumn 2013 and has given praise to Joe and Matthew's take on his comic book character, stating the film is going to be "massive".
+Mark Millar saw the script for Nemesis in Autumn 2013 and praised Joe and Matthew's take on his comic book character, stating the film is going to be "massive".
 The script by Joe Carnahan was finished in February 2015.
 Millar said if Kingsman: The Secret Service did well at the box office, the film might start filming that year.
-The rights however lapsed and in August the same year Warner Bros acquired them to adapt it.
-In May 2021, Millar revealed that Emerald Fennell had written the latest draft of the screenplay.
+The rights however lapsed and in August the same year Warner Bros. acquired them to adapt it.
+By May 2021, Emerald Fennell had written the latest draft of the screenplay.